 There are around 700 secondary schools in the Netherlands, both publicly and privately run.
 There are four types of secondary education, ranging from pre-university education to practical training.
 Young people must attend school until the age of 18 or until they have obtained a basic qualification.
 Schools are putting extra effort into improving children's language and numeracy skills.

 There are four types of secondary education in the Netherlands:

 - practical training (PRO).

 All four types of secondary school cater for children from the age of 12 and begin with a period of basic secondary education (basisvorming).

 There are also special schools for secondary education for children with special needs.

 Parents should contact their preferred secondary school as soon as possible in order to arrange enrolment.
 The school will need one of the following documents:

-- an extract from the municipal personal records database (GBA) containing your child's details;
+- an extract from the municipal personal records database (BRP) containing your child's details;

 - a copy of the child's identity card or passport;

 - a copy of an official document from your child's last school confirming he or she is no longer enrolled there.